a-as78/My-Very-First-Phaser-Game/README.md

 # My-Very-First-Phaser-Game

-It is a very simple game using the basics of phaser.
+It is a very simple game using the basics of Phaser.

 # Setup
 npm install